 The mycorrhizal fungi Galen is talking about are the ones that grow in association with the roots of a plant in a symbiotic relationship, in this case with the grapevine roots.

-But beyond soil health, many wine producers will swear that choosing not to irrigate vines is one of the most efficacious ways you can grow strong roots systems that bury deep into the soil searching for water.
+But beyond soil health, many wine producers will swear that choosing not to irrigate vines is one of the most efficacious ways you can grow strong roots that bury deep into the soil searching for water.

 These producers argue that un-irrigated vines are more resistant to long periods of drought because of their expansive roots systems.